Claude Agent SDK — AI Agent Framework Review 2026

 What is MCP and how does it relate to the Claude Agent SDK?

 MCP (Model Context Protocol) is an open standard created by Anthropic for connecting AI models to external tools and data sources.
-The Claude Agent SDK includes a built-in MCP client, allowing agents to connect to any MCP server for tool access without custom integration code.
+The Claude Agent SDK includes a built-in MCP client, allowing agents to connect to any MCP-compatible server — file systems, databases, APIs, browser automation tools — without writing custom integration code.